-Last Updated on November 16, 2022 by Mary Pressler
+Last Updated on March 5, 2024 by Mary Pressler

 Oncor is Lubbock's electric transmission and delivery utility company.
 Learn more about Lubbock electric providers

 As you might have read in energy news, Lubbock is the first Texan city that is joining the competitive electricity market voluntarily.
-Texas deregulated its power sector in 2002, but participation was made optional for electric cooperatives and municipal power companies.
+Texas deregulated it’s power sector in 2002, but participation was made optional for electric cooperatives and municipal power companies.
 This included the three largest municipal power companies in the state: CPS Energy (San Antonio), Austin Energy, and Lubbock Power & Light.

 When a city switches from a municipal power company to the deregulated grid, there are many important changes.